BabylonJS/Babylon.js/buildSystem.md

 As described in the next section, the babylon server also offers a playground-snippet debugging.

+To run the babylon server using the render loop of the visualization tests, set the flag `VIS_TEST_MODE` to true (for example in the .env file)

 ### debug a playground snippet

 To debug a snippet snippet run the babylon server in debug mode and add the snippet to the index.
 For example: